pypeit/PypeIt/doc/help/pypeit_collate_1d.rst

                             units supported by astropy.coordinates.Angle can be
                             used(e.g. '0.003d' or '0h1m30s').
 If match_using is
                             'pixel' this is a float.
+      --match_using MATCH_USING
-      --match MATCH         Determines how 1D spectra are matched as being the same object.
+                            Determines how 1D spectra are matched as being the same object.
 Must be either 'pixel' or 'ra/dec'.
       --dry_run             If set, the script will display the matching File and Object Ids but will not flux, coadd or archive.